SalomePlatform/smesh/doc/salome/gui/SMESH/input/mesh_infos.rst

 		:align: center

 	.. centered::
-		**"Element Info" page, element information**
+		*"Element Info"* page, element information

 The user can either input the ID of a node or element he wants to analyze directly in the dialog box or select the node(s) or element(s) in the 3D viewer.

 If **Show IDs** is activated, IDs of selected nodes or elements are displayed in the 3D viewer.

 .. note::
 	The information about the groups, to which the node or element belongs, can be shown in a short or in a detailed form.
 By default, for performance rasons, this information is shown in a short form (group names only).
-The detailed information on groups can be switched on via :ref:`group_detail_info_pref` option of :ref:`mesh_preferences_page`.
+The detailed information on groups can be switched on via :ref:`Show details on groups in element information tab <group_detail_info_pref>` option of :ref:`mesh_preferences_page`.

 .. _mesh_addition_info_anchor: